gabrielhartmann/docker/docs/sources/project/set-up-git.md

 As you change code in your fork, you'll want to keep it in sync with the changes others make in the `docker/docker` repository.
 To make syncing easier, you'll also add a _remote_ called `upstream` that points to `docker/docker`.
-A remote is just another a project version hosted on the internet or network.
+A remote is just another project version hosted on the internet or network.

 To configure your username, email, and add a remote: